Stellar-Station/stellar-station.github.io/StellarStation.docc/Essentials/roundflow.md

 Crew players start the shift congregated in a single place, to encourage them to mingle outside of the bounds of their departments.

+The station itself is in the middle of FTL travel through bluespace, towards a randomized "hazard sector."
+This hazard sector serves as a source of random events and the parallax for a round.

 ## Mid-Round

 Different factions on the station have different goals to work towards.